Radiant Barrier Foil vs. Spray, Coatings, Paints

 The Foil vs Paint Question:

 There are two basic types of reflective insulation to choose from when you are considering a radiant barrier to install in your attic.
-You can either staple up a traditional Radiant Barrier Foil to the underside of the roof rafters or you can spray a reflective paint to the underside of the roof decking.
+You can either staple up a traditional Radiant Barrier Foil to the underside of the roof rafters or you can use an insulating spray paint on the underside of the roof decking.
 In order to evaluate which of these products is right for you, we will look at two different issues: the overall effectiveness of the products and the definition of a true radiant barrier.

 How well it works?